seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 757 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 758 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 753+4=757
+//// 754+4=758

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 25 (2024, Monday, November 11th at 02:46 pm PST)
+//// File version: 26 (2024, Tuesday, November 12th at 05:39 pm PST)
-//// Line count (including blank lines and compiler line): 1,037
+//// Line count (including blank lines and compiler line): 1,039

 //// ----------------------------------------------------- \\\\